infinity-9427/IntelliDoc-AI/README.md

 # IntelliDoc AI - Smart Document Intelligence Platform

 ## 🚀 Overview
 Transform any document into actionable insights using cutting-edge AI.
-Built for organizations that need enterprise-grade document processing without the enterprise costs.
+Built for global organizations that need enterprise-grade document processing without the enterprise costs.
+Features a fully internationalized interface supporting 6 languages with seamless document processing in 100+ languages.

 ## 🎯 The Problem
 Organizations struggle with: